 Hyperion strives to provide complete and accurate documentation.
 We value your opinions on this documentation and want to hear from you.
-Send us your comments by completing the survey available at http://www.hyperion.com.
+Send us your comments by clicking the link for the Documentation Survey, which is located on the product Information Map.